Electrode Interface Fixture (EIF)

 Description

-[10-APR-24] The Electrod Interface Fixture (EIF) mounts permanently on the skull of a subject animal.
+[31-MAY-24] The Electrod Interface Fixture (EIF) mounts permanently on the skull of a subject animal.
 The EIF mates with a Head-Mounting Transmitter (HMT) such as the Head-Mounting Transmitter (A3040).
 It provides two or more electrical connections between the HMT and animal biopotentials, most often EEG, ECoG, and LFP.
-Each connection is terminated with an electrode chosen from our Electrode Catalog
+Each connection is terminated with an electrode chosen from our Electrode Catalog.
+The connections themselves are wires chosen from those we have found to be compatible with the EIF surgical procedure.

 Versions